A top-ranked environmental regulatory and litigation firm.

 - Pharmaceutical EHS Roundtable

-Diversity and inclusion are core values at B&D. We believe that our differences make us stronger and provide better results for our clients.
-Learn more about our diversity and inclusion efforts.
+Diversity, equity, and inclusion (DE&I) are core values at B&D. We regularly partner with clients on DE&I and achieve independent recognition for our efforts.
+We believe that our differences make us stronger and provide better results for our clients.
+Learn more about our DE&I efforts, results, and recognitions.

-Please contact your usual B&D contact, any of our service and industry team contacts, our Chairman Benjamin Wilson, or our Managing Principal Russ LaMotte to start a conversation about how we can help you meet your challenges.
+Please contact your usual B&D contact, any of our service and industry team contacts, our Firm Chair Kathy Szmuszkovicz, or our Firmwide Managing Principal Marc Goldstein to start a conversation about how we can help you meet your challenges.